-The oils of herbs and flowers have been cherished for millenia for their condensed scent of the plants we love.
+The oils of herbs and flowers have been cherished for millennia for their condensed scent of the plants we love.
 Even today, oils of certain plants are very valuable, because it takes many plants to excrete the potent oils we want.
-For example, one drop of herb oil is equal to a handful of fresh DRIED hebs.
+For example, one drop of herb oil is equal to a handful of fresh DRIED herbs.

 There are many different methods for extracting these oils, I have listed a few below.